mladimatija/wp-graphql-astro/README.md

 - `/api/revalidate` - Webhook endpoint for triggering rebuilds (accepts POST requests with security token)
 - `/api/manifest.json` - Route that redirects to the static manifest.json file

+## Contact Form

+The contact form uses Netlify Forms with spam protection:

+- **Honeypot field** - Hidden `bot-field` to catch basic bots
+- **reCAPTCHA v2** - Google's "I'm not a robot" checkbox

+### Setup

+The form works out of the box on Netlify.
+To enable reCAPTCHA:

+1. Deploy to Netlify
+2. Go to Site Settings → Forms
+3. Enable reCAPTCHA spam filtering
+4. Netlify handles the rest automatically

+The form is in `src/components/ContactForm.astro` and gets embedded in posts/pages as needed.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.